canvas-ai/canvas-electron/README.md

 ## Architecture

-The main database backend for Canvas is a in-process LMDB database(previously LevelDB), but I wanted to keep part of the data easily readable and editable, hence implemented some of the indexes based on plain JSON files - as of 10/23 using nedb.
+The main database backend for Canvas is LMDB(previously LevelDB), but I wanted to keep part of the data easily readable and editable, hence implemented some of the indexes as plain JSON files - as of 10/23 using nedb.

 Some of the technologies used(in no particular order):